 The College of Education is invested in providing students clear pathways to become teachers and mentors.
-Faculty members in the Departments of Curriculum and Instruction as well as Kinesiology and Health Education, Educational Psychology, and Special Education stress the importance of preparing teachers for diverse classroom settings.
+Faculty members in the Departments of Curriculum and Instruction and Special Education stress the importance of preparing teachers for diverse classroom settings.

 The College’s undergraduate majors cover different areas of education that reflect the needs of individual students and their learning habits.
 Each of our programs features coursework readings, discussions, and assignments, coupled with significant field experience that place our preservice teachers with students in classrooms.
 This invaluable experience prepares students for a rewarding career as a certified teacher or advocate for education and early childhood development.